 One of the first concrete actions that the European Commission decided to take under the Capital Markets Union was to look at whether “infrastructure” should become a separate and distinct asset class under Solvency II.
 This is an important debate for Invest Europe members operating infrastructure funds.

 On 30 September 2015, the European Commission published its proposal to revise the Solvency II delegated act and proposed a new ‘infrastructure’ definition.
 Investments meeting this definition would be able to benefit from a 30% risk weight.
-Some further work however remains to be done around the treatment of “infrastructure corporates”.
+“Infrastructure corporates” are themselves likely to be subject to a 36% risk-weight.

 Invest Europe Position